olga-demidko/documentation/docs/user-guide/scans/templates/overview.md

 <hr style="height:2px;background-color:#d1d3d4">

 ## Overview
-To see and edit your scan Templates, go to the "Scan Templates" tab from your dashboard.
+To see and edit your scan Templates, go to "My Templates" from your dashboard.

 ![go-to-scan-profiles-tab](media/scan-profiles-01.png ':size=45%')